Topic

 • The Hierarchy of Road Users (Rules H1, H2, H3)

-• Safe passing distance: 1.5 m for cyclists at speeds up to 30 mph; 2 m for horses
+• Safe passing distance: 1.5 m for cyclists at up to 30 mph (more at higher speeds); 2 m for horses at under 10 mph

 • Lifesaver checks before turning across a cyclist or motorcyclist